razluta/UnityLightsAuditTool/README.md

 1. Clone or download the repository
 2. Import the `UnityLightsAuditorTool` folder into your Unity project's `Assets` folder

-### Option B) Option B) Add the repository to the package manifest (go in YourProject/Packages/ and open the "manifest.json" file and add "com..." line in the depenencies section).
+### Option B) Add the repository to the package manifest (go in YourProject/Packages/ and open the "manifest.json" file and add "com..." line in the depenencies section).
 If you don't have Git installed, Unity will require you to install it.
 ```
 {
   "dependencies": {